Skip to main content

 Service metrics

 Service metrics tracks application-level metrics such as the number of requests, latency, and error rate.
-It also shows hardware metrics such as CPU or Network utilization, memory or disk usage, and node count.
+It also shows hardware metrics such as:

 This page is powered by Grafana.
 You can get onto Grafana directly by clicking the "View in Grafana" button.
 Use the dropdown menus at the top of the dashboard to filter specific applications and routes.